 Project deliverable is a side-product or service of the project that contributes to the development of a project main output.

 An activity can have one or more deliverables.
-Milestones of activity implementation should be identified as tangible deliverables thus allowing to monitor success of the activity's implementation.
 The Programme recommends to design deliverables as efficiently as possible and to have not more than 3-4 deliverables per activity.
-Each project deliverable must have title, description, delivery period and specified responsible partners.
-If there is no enough space for description of deliverable, please specify information in the description of activity.